 Have you heard of this concept?

-It's a handy visual framework that describes how people interpret reality, create narrative, and form their beliefs.
+The Ladder of Inference is a handy framework that describes how people interpret reality, create narrative, and form their beliefs.

 Using the Ladder of Inference

-I think the framework offers some useful applications:
+I think this model offers some useful applications:

 1. It reminds me that I jump to conclusions.
 At each rung, humans apply assumptions and subconscious patterns.
 Selective attention is in our nature.

 2. It describes how subjective experiences can vary widely.
 Opinions form based on our filters of judgment.
 We notice information (and take action!) that confirms existing beliefs.
 We're wired to make meaning and minimize cognitive dissonance.

 3. When there is disagreement, the ladder can help identify a root cause.